IsakLundstrom/D0020E_UWB_Nav_DR3/README.md

 Description of a fall scenario.

-1. Fallhandler detects a fall, start notify thread, navigation, and diplay the fall screen
+1. Fallhandler detects a fall, start notify thread, navigation, and display the fall screen.
 2. D3 robot navigates to target, wait for incoming call.
-3. Carer connect to robot
+3. Carer connect to robot.
 4. Session handler detects a call and turn on the speakers.
-5. Carer leaves call
+5. Carer leaves call.
-6. Session handler detects that call has ended, drive robot back to charging dock and display drive home screen.
+6. Session handler detects that call has ended, drive robot back to charging dock and display. drive home screen.
 7. Session handler detects that robot is charging, deploy kickstand and display homescreen.